-4.4.1.
-We comply with statutory regulations and with the LA Inclusion Policy.
-Our children are not statutory school aged.
+- 4.4.1.
+We comply with statutory regulations and with the LA Inclusion Policy (Appendix C). - 4.4.2.

-4.4.2.
 The DSL will be involved when a fixed term or permanent exclusion is being discussed and any safeguarding issues will be considered.
-If there is an open EH, CiN or CP, the EH Practitioner or Social Worker will be informed.
+If there is an open EH, CiN or CP, the EH Practitioner or Social Worker will be informed. - 4.4.3 We will work with the MCC Weapon Carrying in Schools and Colleges guidance (Appendix C) to assist in decision making around exclusion and other responses to carrying or using weapons in school. - 4.4.4 Where it is felt that a child or young person is likely to be permanently excluded a multi-agency assessment will be instigated to ensure that there is improved understanding of the needs of the young person and their family and that the key agencies are involved

-4.4 VULNERABLE GROUPS
+4.5 VULNERABLE GROUPS